A penalty barrier framework for nonconvex constrained optimization: Numerical experiments

-Numerical results are visualized by means of pairwise (extended) performance profiles.
-Let $t_{s,p}$ and $t_{s,p}^{\pm}$ denote the evaluation metric of solver $s \in S$ on a certain instance $p \in P$ with the two formulations.
-Then, for each solver $s$, the corresponding pairwise performance profile displays the cumulative distribution $\rho_s : [0,\infty) \to [0,1]$ of its performance ratio $\tau_{s,p}$, namely
+\paragraph*{Results} Numerical results are visualized by means of pairwise (extended) performance profiles.
+Let $t_{s,p}^{\pm}$ and $t_{s,p}^{\rm eq}$ denote the evaluation metric of solver $s \in S$ on a certain instance $p \in P$ with the two formulations.
+Then, for each solver $s$, the corresponding pairwise performance profile displays the cumulative distribution $\varrho_s : [0,\infty) \to [0,1]$ of its performance ratio $\tau_{s,p}$, namely

-Thus, the profile for solver $s$ indicates the fraction of problems $\rho_s(\tau)$ for which solver $s$ invoked by \pippo{} requires at most $\tau$ times the computational effort needed by the same solver $s$ invoked by \pippo$^{\pm}$.
-As depicted in \cref{fig:bilateral}, all pairwise performance profiles cross the unit ratio with at least 83\% problems solved, meaning that all solver variants benefit from the tailored handling of equality constraints as in \cref{rem:eq}.
-All variants are nevertheless robust to degenerate formulations, confirming that our algorithmic framework can endure redundant constraints and hidden equalities.
+Thus, the profile for solver $s$ indicates the fraction of problems $\varrho_s(\tau)$ for which solver $s$ invoked by \pippo{}$^{\rm eq}$ requires at most $\tau$ times the computational effort needed by the same solver $s$ when invoked by \pippo{}$^{\pm}$.